-In some cases dimensional vertical coordinates are a function of horizontal location as well as parameters which depend on vertical location, and therefore cannot be stored in the onedimensional vertical coordinate variable, which is in most of these cases is dimensionless.
+In some cases dimensional vertical coordinates are a function of horizontal location as well as parameters which depend on vertical location, and therefore cannot be stored in the one-dimensional vertical coordinate variable, which is in most of these cases is dimensionless.
 The standard_name of the parametric (usually dimensionless) vertical coordinate variable can be used to find the definition of the associated computed (always dimensional) vertical coordinate in Appendix D, Parametric Vertical Coordinates.
 The definition provides a mapping between the parametric vertical coordinate values and computed values that can positively and uniquely indicate the location of the data.
 The formula_terms attribute can be used to associate terms in the definitions with variables in a netCDF file, and the computed_standard_name attribute can be used to supply the standard_name of the computed vertical coordinate values computed according to the definition.
 To maintain backwards compatibility with COARDS the use of these attributes is not required, but is strongly recommended.
-Some of the datum used as a vertical reference (e.g. geoid, other geopotential datum or reference ellipsoid; see Section 5.6, "Horizontal Coordinate Reference Systems, Grid Mappings, and Projections" and Appendix F, Grid Mappings).
+Some of the definitions may be supplemented with information stored in the grid_mapping variable about the datum used as a vertical reference (e.g. geoid, other geopotential datum or reference ellipsoid; see Section 5.6, "Horizontal Coordinate Reference Systems, Grid Mappings, and Projections" and Appendix F, Grid Mappings).